dhardi/gameshark/TESTING.md

 |&check;| The checkout page has a button to save the user's details for future use.
 |&check;| If checked, the details from the checkout form are saved to the user's profile.
 |&check;| If it exists, the users saved details are pre-filled in the checkout form.
-|&check;| If the user has saved details, the checkbox is unchecked by default.

 |passed | **View an order confirmation after checkout** so that I can **verify that I haven’t made any mistakes.**
 |:---:|:---|